DaveBenham/VenomModules/README.md

 - x32 (purple)

 Aliasing might not be noticeable with chaotic and/or low frequency outputs.
 But the aliasing can become painfully obvious when producing high frequency coherent output unless oversampling is used.
 But oversampling is rather CPU intensive, so you want to use the minimum amount that gives good results.
 An oversample value of x8 uses reasonable CPU with VCV running at 48 kHz, and provides clean output in all but the most extreme cases.

+There is also a context menu option to select the quality of the filters used for oversampling.

+See [Anti-aliasing via oversampling](#anti-aliasing-via-oversampling) for more information.

 Due to float arithmetic limitations, the oscillators would stall at the lowest frequency if the VCV sample rate is set above 48 kHz and high oversample rates are used.
 To compensate, the maximum allowed oversampling is reduced as the VCV sample rate increases.
 This enables the oscillators to cover their full range regardless what VCV sample rate is used.